Eray Cömert: Regular starter

-On 26 August, the club announced that Ciriaco Sforza had been hired as the first team manager as of 1 September 2020 for their 2020–21 season.
+On 26 August, the club announced that Ciriaco Sforza had been hired as the first team manager as of 1 September 2020 for the 2020–21 season.
 The season started somewhat despairing, four defeats, one draw and three victories in eight games.
-But they caught themselves, six wins in eleven games brought the team to second position in the table by the winter break.
+But they caught themselves; six wins in eleven games to put the team in second position in the table by the winter break.
 After the new year things went wrong again, five defeats and only one victory in the first nine games, so on 6 April 2021, Ciriaco Sforza was sacked "due to the recent poor results".
 Patrick Rahmen, the former assistant manager, took over as interim manager.
 Basel ended the league as runners-up.
-In the 2020–21 Swiss Cup the team started in the third round and they messed things up completely, a 6–2 defeat against lower tier Winterthur.
-In the shortened 2020–21 UEFA Europa League Basel advanced from the second qualifying round but were eliminated by CSKA Sofia in the play-off round.
+In the 2020–21 Swiss Cup the team started in the third round and they messed things up completely, a 6–2 defeat against lower-tier Winterthur.
+In the shortened 2020–21 UEFA Europa League, Basel advanced from the second qualifying round but were eliminated by CSKA Sofia in the play-off round.
 Basel lost 3–1 after full-time and failed to qualify for the group stage.
-Cömert had a total of 33 appearances, 30 in the League, scoring one goal, and three in the 2020–21 UEFA Europa League without scoring.
+Cömert had a total of 33 appearances, 30 in the league, scoring one goal, and three in the 2020–21 UEFA Europa League without scoring.

 Patrick Rahmen remained Basel's head coach for their 2021–22 season.
 The team started well into the league season.
 Cömert scored on the second match day, it was the team's third goal, as they went on to win 6–1 against Sion.
-However, in the return game against Sion Cömert was sent off.
+However, in the return game against Sion, Cömert was sent off.
 In the 88th minute, shortly before Basel's winning goal, he could only catch the escaped Adryan with an emergency stop foul, for which he was shown the red card.
-This turned out to be a turning point in the players career.
-Following his red card in mid-October, the Swiss national team defender to wait for a further appearance in the Super League and this right up until the winter break.
-Instead of Cömert, FCB coach Patrick Rahmen relied on either veteran Fabian Frei or youngster Nasser Djiga in his central defense.
+This turned out to be a turning point in the player's career.
+Following his red card in mid-October, the Swiss national team defender had to wait for a further appearance in the Super League and this right up until the winter break.
+Instead of Cömert, FCB coach Patrick Rahmen relied on either veteran Fabian Frei or youngster Nasser Djiga in his central defence.
 Cömert mentioned in interviews that he would welcome a transfer abroad.

 The club announced on 25 February 2022 that Cömert had transferred to Spanish club Valencia.

-Between the years 2016 and 2017 and again from 2018 to 2022, Cömert played a total of 147 games for Basel scoring a total of seven goals.
-101 of these games were in the Swiss Super League, 9 in the Swiss Cup, 30 in the UEFA competitions (Champions League, Europa League and Conference League).
+Between the years 2016 and 2017 and again from 2018 to 2022, Cömert played a total of 147 games for Basel, scoring seven goals.
+101 of these games were in the Swiss Super League, 9 in the Swiss Cup, and 30 in the UEFA competitions (Champions League, Europa League and Conference League).
 He scored five goals in the domestic league and two in the European games.